jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 #### Modifying uEnv.txt

-The *uEnv.txt* bootloader configuration script is where the kernel *dtb* is specified.
+The **uEnv.txt** bootloader configuration script is where the kernel dtb is specified.

-The *uEnv.txt* file is located on the *boot* partition.
+The **uEnv.txt** file is located on the first partition of the SD card or eMMC.

-You can modify the *uEnv.txt* file before installation by adding a *uEnv.txt* file to the `meta-bbb/scripts` directory.
+You can modify the **uEnv.txt** file at installation by adding a **uEnv.txt** file to the **meta-bbb/scripts** directory.

-    scott@octo:~/bbb/meta-bbb/scripts$ cp uEnv.txt-example uEnv.txt
+    ~/bbb/meta-bbb/scripts$ cp uEnv.txt-example uEnv.txt

 And then edit the file.
-The `copy_boot.sh` script will pick it up and use it.
+The **copy_boot.sh** script will pick it up and use it.

-For the *uEnv.txt* file that installs onto the *eMMC*, edit this file directly
+For the **uEnv.txt** file that installs onto the eMMC, edit this file directly

     scott@octo:~/bbb/meta-bbb/scripts/emmc-uEnv.txt

-Be careful not to lose this line in the *eMMC* version of *uEnv.txt*
+Be careful not to lose this line in the eMMC version of **uEnv.txt**

     bootpart=1:2

-It differs from SD card *uEnv.txt* files which use
+It differs from SD card **uEnv.txt** files which uses

     bootpart=0:2

+You can also edit **uEnv.txt** on a running BBB system.

-On a running system, before you can edit the file, you need to mount the *boot* partition
+You first need to mount the bootloader partition

     root@bbb:~# mount /dev/mmcblk0p1 /mnt